Jan Miles, Senior Captain

 Quitman, Texas

-After working with us over the winter David is staying aboard to do some sailing.
-David (Texas Dave) brings with him experience sailing aboard Nao Trinidad as a deckhand.
-Texas Dave has trained as a gunsmith and holds an associate degree in applied science.
-This is his first time in Baltimore and is looking forward to exploring the city, especially Fort McHenry.
-We have recently learned that contrary to the typical Texas archetype, David does not have strong opinions about the presence of beans in chili.
+David is back!
+Texas Dave brings with him experience sailing aboard Nao Trinidad as a deckhand.
+Texas Dave is a Marine veteran, has trained as a gunsmith, & holds an associate degree in applied science.
+Contrary to the typical Texas archetype, David does not have strong opinions about the presence of beans in chili.